AnwarXahid/soft-assertion-fuzzer/README.md

 # 🧪 Soft Assertion Fuzzer

-Automatically detect numerical instability in ML applications using learnable soft assertions.
+Soft Assertion Fuzzer is an automated tool that leverages pre-trained ML models (Soft Assertions) to trigger and detect numerical instability in PyTorch-based ML applications.
+It intelligently mutates inputs to uncover conditions leading to NaNs, Infs, or incorrect outputs — beyond just crashes.

 **Soft Assertion Fuzzer** implements the technique from our [FSE 2025 paper](https://arxiv.org/pdf/2504.15507)
 **"Automatically Detecting Numerical Instability in Machine Learning Applications via Soft Assertions"**.